 I was recently in a conversation with several industry folks, including Rob Caputo, cofounder of Flat12 Bierwerks and Interim Executive Director of the Guild.
-When asked why he thought Indiana’s beer scene was any different than other states’, he pointed out that in the 25 years since Broad Ripple Brewpub–the state’s oldest “microbrewery,” to use the parlance of the time–was founded, the industry has grown rapidly thanks in large part to small, community-minded brewpubs.
+When asked why he thought Indiana’s beer scene was any different than other states’, he pointed out that in the 25 years since Broad Ripple Brewpub–the state’s oldest “microbrewery,” to use the parlance of the time–was founded, the industry has grown rapidly thanks in large part to small, community-focused brewpubs.

 In fact, the brewers and breweries that have branched off from the much-loved Brewpub (the abbreviated name given to Broad Ripple Brewpub by those who know and love it) is substantial enough to have warranted several versions of “brewery family trees” in various publications.

 According to the BA, more than 75 percent of legal drinking adults live within 10 miles of a brewery in America, and those breweries hosted an estimated 10 million people in 2014.
 While we at Brewers of Indiana Guild don’t have an estimate of the number of Hoosiers who visit their local breweries, we’re working on such statistics and can safely assume that the number is significant.

 We do know that attendance at the Guild’s three annual festivals is more than 17,000 people–and the majority are people who genuinely care about their local breweries.

 In the same way that many of these people would rather shop for food at a farmers market than Wal-Mart, they’re choosing to purchase local beer and attend local festivals when possible instead of supporting the aging macro industry.